chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 ![Edit menu entry in group actions flyout menu](/assets/images/groups/ccm-groups-edit.png)

-From the **Edit Group** modal, you can modify the group name and description, and modify members by adding or removing groups and/or computers.
+From the **Edit Group** modal, you can modify the Group name and description, and modify members by adding or removing Groups and/or Computers.

 ## Deleting a Group